How is Merkel cell carcinoma diagnosed?

 A shave biopsy is useful in diagnosing many types of skin diseases, especially if the doctor thinks an abnormal area is unlikely to be a serious skin cancer such as MCC or melanoma.
-A thin shave biopsy is generally not used if MCC (or melanoma) is strongly suspected, because the biopsy often does not go deep enough to get below the tumor.
+A thin shave biopsy is generally not used if the doctor strongly suspects MCC (or melanoma), because the biopsy often does not go deep enough to get below the tumor.
 On the other hand, a deeper shave biopsy can be useful if done properly.

-A punch biopsy removes a deeper sample of skin.
-The doctor uses a tool that looks like a tiny round cookie cutter.
-Once the skin is numbed with a local anesthetic, the doctor rotates the punch biopsy tool on the skin until it cuts through all the layers of the skin, including the dermis, epidermis, and the upper parts of the subcutis.
+For a punch biopsy, the doctor uses a tool that looks like a tiny round cookie cutter to remove a deeper sample of skin.
+The doctor rotates the punch biopsy tool on the skin until it cuts through all the layers of the skin, including the dermis, epidermis, and the upper parts of the subcutis.
 The sample is removed and the edges of the biopsy site are often stitched together.

 Incisional and excisional biopsies

-To examine a tumor that may have grown into deeper layers of the skin, the doctor may use an incisional or excisional biopsy.
-After numbing the area with a local anesthetic, a surgical knife is used to cut through the full thickness of skin.
-A wedge or sliver of skin is removed for examination, and the edges of the wound are then stitched together.
+To examine a tumor that might have grown into deeper layers of the skin, the doctor may use an incisional or excisional biopsy.
+For these types of biopsies, a surgical knife is used to cut through the full thickness of skin.
+A wedge or sliver of skin is removed for examination, and the edges of the wound are usually stitched together.

 An incisional biopsy removes only a portion of the tumor.
 An excisional biopsy removes the entire tumor, and is usually the preferred method of biopsy for a suspected MCC if it can be done.
 But it’s not always possible, so other types of biopsies may be needed.